MaximPodgore/cse15l-lab-reports/week3.md

 Essentially I made a handler that works with the basic server code to *handle* the things people type in the browser.
 This handler only responds to the path /add-string.
 After the query "?"and the following "=" it will concatenate the terms left to a mega string.
 It will throw /n in there to make it appear on the new line.
 That's basically it.
 The only thing that gets changed is that website display string that keeps on getting added to.
-Here's some screenshots of it in actions.
+Here's some screenshots of it in action.

 ![image](https://maximpodgore.github.io/cse15l-lab-reports/week32.png)